 This therapy was developed by Dr. Max Gerson in the 1920s to heal his own debilitating migraines.
 Since then, the Gerson Therapy (GT) has been used to heal many diseases that the mainstream medical establishment considers “incurable”.

-The premise of the Gerson Therapy is that degenerative diseases, such as cancer, migraines, diabetes, tuberculosis, and fibromylagia overburden and wear down the body’s immune, mineral, enzyme, and hormonal systems.
-Concurrently, the liver, kidneys, and lymphatic system – become toxic and unable to properly filter and eliminate toxins and waste.
+The premise of the Gerson Therapy is that degenerative diseases, such as cancer, migraines, diabetes, tuberculosis, autoimmunity, etc. overburden and wear down the body’s immune, mineral, enzyme, and hormonal systems.
+Concurrently, the liver, kidneys, and lymphatic system become toxic and unable to properly filter and eliminate toxins and waste.
 This leads to chronic illness fueled by toxicity and malnourishment.
-GT is centered on an organic vegetarian diet, supplemented with up to 13 fresh juices.
-Meals are simple, such as oatmeal and fruit, a variety of raw, stewed, and roasted vegetables and fruits, and “Hippocrates soup”.
-Meat is eliminated, as well as added salt.
-The diet is rich in potassium and strictly organic.
+GT is centered on an organic vegetarian diet, supplemented with daily fresh juices.
+Meals are simple and the diet is rich in potassium and strictly organic.
 The therapy also involves the use of coffee enemas, which aid the body in detoxifying.
 A non-toxic lifestyle is paramount, with a focus not only on physical healing, but also emotional healing.